Grandpa: I watch the baby.

 Grandpa: Oh, bitch, bitch, bitch.

-- But he subverts it on one occasion when he uses subtle emotional blackmail to get Bart and Lisa clear up all the mess they've made.
+- But he subverts it on one occasion when he uses subtle emotional blackmail to get Bart and Lisa to clear up all the mess they've made.

-- A variation on this trope existed in the Spider Man And His Amazing Friends cartoon, in which college-aged Peter Parker's dear, sweet, clueless Aunt May rented rooms to Firestar and Iceman (of the X-Men).
+- A variation on this trope existed in the Spider-Man and His Amazing Friends cartoon, in which college-aged Peter Parker's dear, sweet, clueless Aunt May rented rooms to Firestar and Iceman (of the X-Men).
 Not only did she have no idea that her tenants and nephew all had supernatural powers, but she never noticed that they tricked out the house in such a way that would convert the living room into a sort of above-ground Batcave when they pulled on a wall sconce.
 Even more amazing, they did all these technological renovations while she was napping one afternoon.